It’s right that a royal tour backlash is forcing the palace to reflect | Nadine White

 The survival of the monarchy may well depend on how they atone for past atrocities, writes Nadine White

-Canada’s indigenous communities have appealed directly to Prince Charles for an apology from the monarch for past colonial genocide during his tour of the country.
+Canada’s indigenous communities have appealed directly to Prince Charles for an apology from the monarchy for past colonial genocide during his tour of the country.

-This cry for atonement from the palace serves as confirmation – if ever it were needed – of how incumbant it is for the royal family to finally pay their dues by addressing the atrocities of the past.
+This cry for atonement from the palace serves as confirmation – if ever it were needed – of how incumbent it is for the royal family to finally pay their dues by addressing the atrocities of the past.

-The future king and his wife Camilla, Duchess of Cornwall, have been on a three-day tour of Canada – where the Queen is head of state – to mark the 96-year-old monarch’s Platinum Jubilee.
+The future king and his wife Camilla, Duchess of Cornwall, have been on a three-day tour of Canada – where the Queen is head of state – to mark the 96-year-old monarch’s platinum jubilee.
 It was there that they acknowledged the abuse inflicted upon indigenous schoolchildren from the 19th century until the 1970s.

 This, of course, comes after Prince William and Prince Edward’s tours of various Caribbean countries were met with widespread calls for apologies and reparations for the enslavement of African people and genocide of indigenous groups across the region.
 So, for the avoidance of doubt, issues with Britain aren’t just confined to tropical regions.